 Physics enables you to study everything in the Universe, from the absolute smallest particles (quarks) to the largest structures known to man (galaxies).
 How does it accomplish this?
 By using mathematics to describe the patterns we observe in experiments.
 By discovering these patterns, Physics has served as a foundation for most of the engineering and technology we have today.
 Smartphones and cars, space stations and robots, skyscrapers and the internet, all of these have been built using Physics.
 So as Britain becomes more technologically advanced, the demand for engineers and physicists is higher than ever.
 This course is your first step towards not only entering those careers, but understanding some of the deepest mysteries of the Universe.

-A minimum of score of 5 from 7 GCSEs to include English, Maths, and Science along with four other GCSE grades or equivalent (not including short courses or citizenship).
+A minimum of score of 5 from 7 GCSEs to include English, Maths, and Science along with four other GCSEs or equivalent (not including short courses or citizenship).
 See Subject Requirements Guide for details.

-GCSE Core and Additional Science at grade B or above and GCSE Maths at score 7 or above.
-If doing triple science, Physics and one other science at grade B or above and GCSE Maths at score 7 or above.
+GCSE Core and Additional Science at score of 6 or above and GCSE Maths at score of 7 or above.
+If doing triple science, Physics and one other science at a score of 6 or above and GCSE Maths at a score 7 or above.